Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Sequential Randomized Algorithms

-\begin{remark}[Optimal Value of $\alpha$] {\it The sample bound (\ref{eq:sample bound Mk}) has some similarities with the one derived in \cite[Theorem 2]{calafiore_research_2011}, originally proven in \cite{dabbene_randomized_2010}, and also used in \cite{alamo_randomized_2012}.
+We note that in steps 3 and 4, to preserve the i.i.d. assumptions, the design and validation samples need to be redrawn at each iteration, and sample-reuse techniques are not applicable. \begin{remark} It is important to observe that the probability $\ev(\theta\ped{\sol})\leq\varepsilon$ in the statement of Theorem \ref{theo:property of algorithm 1} is the outcome probability of the algorithm.
+Hence, this probability is a measure on the whole collection of $\sum_k(N_k+M_k)$ samples that includes both design samples and validation samples.
+This measure is indeed different than the $N$-fold probability measure of the uncertain parameter $q$ which appears in the scenario approach. \end{remark} \begin{remark} The proof of this result has similarities and differences compared to other results which appeared in the probabilistic design literature, see the survey paper \cite{calafiore_research_2011}.
+Specifically, Theorem 1 in \cite{calafiore_probabilistic_2007} studies the success of a probabilistic oracle, but it does not consider the validation sample techniques.
+The general framework of sequential algorithms with probabilistic validation is studied in \cite{alamo_randomized_2015}, see Theorem 5 in particular.
+The contribution of the present paper is to exploit these methods for convex optimization problems in the context of the scenario approach. \end{remark} \begin{remark}[Optimal Value of $\alpha$] { The sample bound (\ref{eq:sample bound Mk}) has some similarities with the one derived in \cite[Theorem 2]{calafiore_research_2011}, originally proven in \cite{dabbene_randomized_2010}, and also used in \cite{alamo_randomized_2015}.
 However, since we are using a finite sum\footnote{See in particular the summation (\ref{eq:exitbad}) in the proof of Theorem \ref{theo:property of algorithm 1}.}, thanks to the finite scenario bound obtained solving (\ref{eq:binomial dis2}), we can use the finite hyperharmonic series $\mathcal{S}_{\ic_t-1}(\alpha)=\sum_{j=1}^{\ic_t-1}j^{-\alpha}$ (also known as $p$-series) instead of the Riemann Zeta function $\sum_{j=1}^{\infty}j^{-\alpha}$.
-Indeed, the Riemann Zeta function does not converge when $\alpha$ is smaller than one, while in the presented bound (\ref{eq:sample bound Mk}) $\alpha$ may be smaller than one, which improves the overall sample complexity in particular for large values of $\ic_t$.
+Indeed, the Riemann Zeta function does not converge when $\alpha$ is smaller than one, while in the presented bound (\ref{eq:sample bound Mk}), $\alpha$ may be smaller than one, which improves the overall sample complexity in particular for large values of $\ic_t$.
 The optimal value of $\alpha$ which minimizes the sample bound (\ref{eq:sample bound Mk}) has been computed using numerical simulations for different values of the termination parameter $\ic_t$.
 The ``almost'' optimal value of $\alpha$ minimizing (\ref{eq:sample bound Mk}) for a wide range of $\ic_t$ is $\alpha=0.1$.
 The bound (\ref{eq:sample bound Mk}) (for $\alpha=0.1)$ improves upon the bound (17) in \cite{calafiore_research_2011}, by $5\% \text{ to } 15\%$ depending on the termination parameter $\ic_t$.
-It also improves upon the bound in \cite{yasuaki_polynomial-time_2007}, which uses finite sum but in a less effective way.
-Finally, we note that the dependence of $M_{k}$ upon the parameters $\varepsilon$ and $\delta$ is logarithmic in $1/\delta$ and substantially linear in $1/\varepsilon$.} \end{remark}
+It also improves upon the bound in \cite{yasuaki_polynomial-time_2007}, which uses finite sum but in a less effective way.} \end{remark} Finally, we note that the dependence of $M_{k}$ upon the parameters $\varepsilon$ and $\delta$ is logarithmic in $1/\delta$ and substantially linear in $1/\varepsilon$.
+This is a key difference with an approach based on a straightforward (a posteriori) Monte Carlo analysis, which indeed requires $1/\epsilon^2$ validation samples, see e.g.\ \cite{tempo_randomized_2012}.